sebastianbrzustowicz/Robot-tasker-API/README.md

 ## Robot Tasker API

-Robot Tasker API is a Java-based application designed for creating fast,
-real-time communication with robot 'over the internet'.
+Robot Tasker API is a Java-based, server-side application created to establish fast and real-time communication with robots 'over the internet'.
-Mostly sending desired values to robot is crucial in terms of connection speed.
+Sending desired values to robot is crucial in terms of connection speed.
 This is why 'over the internet' solutions are not so popular, as opposed to short-range methods.
 In this case, the WebSocket method was used, which provides high-speed data transfer.
 Moreover, this solution adds a teleoperational aspect to the robot control.
 A multi-channel approach was used to implement the websocket.
 The application uses a MySQL database to store user and vehicle information.

 ## Docker